teadulellari/intern-decision-engine-backend/README.md

 # REVIEW BRANCH

-This is the review branch of the TICKET101 task.
+This is the Implementation branch of the **TICKET102** task.

-Normally this process should be done through pull request but for our case, sadly it is not possible as the intern decided to push the changes to the main branch.
+Please check out the [COMMENTS.md](COMMENTS.md) to see my comments about the task and implementation.
-Please check out the [REVIEW.md](REVIEW.md) to see the documented version of the review and changes.
+This Branch is based on `TICKET101-review` which contains the changes I did for TASK101.

-I will use this branch to do the necessary changes if there are any, in order to help the intern to finish the TICKET101 task.
+In order to view the TICKET101 click [here](https://github.com/teadulellari/intern-decision-engine-backend/tree/TICKET101-review) and to see the review of ticket 101 [here](https://github.com/teadulellari/intern-decision-engine-backend/blob/TICKET101-review/REVIEW.md)

 # InBank Backend Service